rui-qian/READ/README.md

 | READ-LLaVA-v1.5-7B-for-ReasonSeg-testset **(ours)**  | [rui-qian/READ-ReasonSeg-tesset](https://huggingface.co/rui-qian/READ-LLaVA-v1.5-7B-for-ReasonSeg-testset) |

 **Notes**
-- All performance numbers above are evaluated using the validation split.
 - Instead of training from scratch, we initialize the parameters via the released model of [SESAME](https://huggingface.co/tsunghanwu/SESAME) for the sake of acceleration.
 - The SESAME- model is exclusively trained with RefCOCO* data, according to [SESAME](https://github.com/see-say-segment/sesame).
-- The SESAME model is trained with multiple datasets: LLaVA VQA, RefCOCO*, R-RefCOCO*, and the proposed FP-RefCOCO* data, according to [SESAME](https://github.com/see-say-segment/sesame)
+- The SESAME model is trained with multiple datasets: LLaVA VQA, RefCOCO*, R-RefCOCO*, and the proposed FP-RefCOCO* data, according to [SESAME](https://github.com/see-say-segment/sesame).
 ## Experimental results
 ## Results on ReasonSeg Dataset
 <p align="left"> <img src="assets/Results_on_ReasonSeg_Dataset.png" width="70%"> </p>